voidify3/TradingApp/DetailedDesignDoc.md

 *Method desc:* Method used by IT admins to change the amount of credits an organisational unit has.
-This can be used to make corrections to credit amounts when an error has occured, or to add/subtract credits for other reasons.
+This can be used to make corrections to credit amounts when an error has occurred, or to add/subtract credits for other reasons.
 All BUY/SELL orders within the unit will be during this method.
 IT admins may want to give appropriate notice of this change to prevent any issues. <br />
-**(NOTE: is there a better way to modify the assets without cancelling orders?)** <br />
+**(NOTE: is there a better way to modify credits without cancelling orders?)** <br />
 *@throws* Exception if the organisational unit does not exist <br />
 *@throws* Exception the amount is out of bounds <br />
 **void modifyCredits(orgUnit, amount)**